Equitability of Dependence Measure: Introduction

-The self-equitable defined and discussed in \cite{equality} focused on the equitability of dependence measure when it is regarded as a measure of noise in the data set.
-If a dependence measure is self-equitable, then it does not depend on what the specific functional relationship between x and y would be in the absence of noise.
-However, the noise in the data set is difficult to measure, or no one can tell though the methods existed how much noise is in the data set.
+The self-equitablility defined and discussed in \cite{equality} focuses on the equitability of dependence measure when it is regarded as a measure of noise in the data set.
+If a dependence measure, $D$, is self-equitable, it does not depend on what the specific functional relationship between $X$ and $Y$, i.e, $D(X,Y)=D(f(X),Y)$, where $f$ is a Boreal measurable function such that $X\leftrightarrow f(X) \leftrightarrow Y$ forms a Markov chain.
+However, the noise in the data set is difficult to measure, or no one can tell through existing methods how much noise is in the data set.
 In other words, self-equitable is necessary for a dependence measure used as a noise measure.
-However, in practice, people usually used the dependence measure as a test statistic, we say x and y are significantly associated with each other when the value $D[x;y]$ obtained by dependence measure D is larger than a given threshold, $\lambda$ , with significant value $\alpha$, which motivated us to the definition of power-equitable, that is, weak-equitable.
+However, in practice, people usually used the dependence measure as a test statistic.
+That is, we say $X$ and $Y$ are significantly associated with each other when the value $D[X;Y]$ obtained by dependence measure $D$ is larger than a given threshold, which motivated us to the definition of power-equitable.
+Since if a dependence measure is equitable, it is power-equitable.
+Thus, we also call it weak-equitable.

 In this paper, we try to make clear the statement debates in \cite{debate} that MIC is more equitable that MI.
-In addition, we introduce a new definition, weak-equitable (power-equitable), which is meaningful when a dependence measure is used in independent test problem.
-In the next section, we will recall firstly the definitions given in \cite{equality}, and then introduce the definition of equitable, and weak-equitable.
+In addition, we introduce a new definition, weak-equitable (power-equitable), which is meaningful when a dependence measure is used to test independence.
+In Section 2, we recall firstly the definitions given in \cite{equality}, and then introduce the definition of equitable, and weak-equitable.
 Simulation results are given in section 3.